drtfkjr/drtfkjr.github.io/pages/about.md

 Hello, I'm Troy Kelly Jr - a PhD researcher in Biomedical Engineering at the University of Florida, originally from the Bahamas.

-My research spans two interconnected areas: sports biomechanics, exploring human movement and athletic performance; and osteoarthritis, where I use force analysis, EMG, and quantitative sensory testing to better understand pain and its relationship to musculoskeletal function.
+My research spans two interconnected areas: sports biomechanics, exploring human movement and athletic performance; and osteoarthritis, where I use force analysis, motion capture, EMG, and quantitative sensory testing to better understand pain and its relationship to musculoskeletal function.
 Underlying both areas is a passion for health disparities research and a commitment to studying underrepresented and understudied populations.

 Beyond research, I'm building toward a future that includes multiple business ventures, a foundation dedicated to STEM education in the Caribbean, and a personal investment portfolio - all grounded in a faith-centered, community-first mindset.